Lightning-AI/torchmetrics/docs/source/pages/quickstart.rst

 TorchMetrics is a collection of 60+ PyTorch metrics implementations and an easy-to-use API to create custom metrics.
 It offers:

-* A standardized interface to increase reproducability
+* A standardized interface to increase reproducibility
 * Reduces Boilerplate
-* Distrubuted-training compatible
+* Distributed-training compatible
 * Rigorously tested
 * Automatic accumulation over batches
 * Automatic synchronization between multiple devices

-You can use TorchMetrics in any PyTorch model, or with in `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/stable/>`_ to enjoy additional features:
+You can use TorchMetrics in any PyTorch model, or within `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/en/stable/>`_ to enjoy additional features:

 * This means that your data will always be placed on the same device as your metrics.
 * Native support for logging metrics in Lightning to reduce even more boilerplate.